 All Types of Heart Murmur (Child)

 Sometimes a heart murmur is a sign of a problem in the heart.
-If your child's provider thinks this is the case, your child will be referred to a heart specialist (pediatric cardiologist).
+If your child's healthcare provider thinks this is the case, your child will be referred to a heart specialist (pediatric cardiologist).
 Your child will have special tests.
-These include:
+These may include:

 ECG.
 This looks at the electric pattern of the heart.